Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

+Now if Lubin's conjecture holds, we should also obtain equality of the characters, since there would exist a unique character giving the action of $G_K$ at every point of $T_f$.
+This lack of precision in our situation reflects the price we pay for restricting the Galois action from $K$ to $L$.
+Nevertheless, we fix once and for all a $\pi = (\pi_n)_{n \geqslant 0} \in S_f$ and let

 After the two preparatory subsections that follow, we shall prove that this character is crystalline of weight $1$.
-Therefore, there exists a formal group over $\mathcal{O}_L$ whose associated character is $\chi_f$, and we transport the structure of its Tate module to $T_f$.
-Theorem \ref{R: main-theorem} will ultimately imply that the choice of $\pi$ was independent of the subsequent constructions.
+Consequently there exists a formal group defined over $\mathcal{O}_L$ whose associated character is $\chi_f$, and we transport the structure of its $p$-adic Tate module to $T_f$.
+Theorem \ref{R: main-theorem} will ultimately imply that the subsequent constructions were independent of the choice of $\pi$.